Cost of TV Licence increases again – but here’s how to avoid paying

 As long as one person at the address is eligible for a discount, and the licence is in their name, the whole house can benefit from it.
 So who can get one?

-Well, over-75s can apply for a license which lasts three years and costs absolutely nothing, and those who are registered blind can get 50% off their license.
+Well, over-75s who are receiving Pension Credit can apply for a licence that costs absolutely nothing, and those who are registered blind can get 50% off their licence.

 There's no explicit discount for students, but you’ll be glad to know that you can still get some money off.

-TV Licensing has said in the past that students might be able to apply for a refund for the summer months, taking £37 off the full price.
+TV Licensing has said in the past that students might be able to apply for a refund for the summer months, taking around £40 off the full price.